 Welcome back, my budding hackers!

-One of the most popular areas of hacking for those starting out is hacking Wi-Fi.
-This area has been rife with vulnerabilities and insecurities over the years and nearly everyone wants to take advantage of this.
+One of the most popular areas for those starting out in this discipline is hacking Wi-Fi.
+Wi-Fi has been rife with vulnerabilities and insecurities over the years and nearly everyone wants to take advantage of this.
 When Wi-Fi was first developed in the late 90's, the original encryption/security standard, Wired Equivalent privacy or WEP, was easily cracked in minutes by statistical methods.
 When it was improved with WPA, Wi-Fi hacking became more difficult, but still very doable.
 With the arrival of WPA2-PSK, we are reliant upon capturing the hash (easy) and then brute forcing the password (time consuming).

 The idea behind the WPS was to simplify the setup of wireless access points for the non-technical home user.
 Usually, an 8 digit PIN was printed on the outside of the router and then the device would be authenticated with this PIN.
 The device would then generate a complex PSK that would be virtually dictionary attack proof.